Bass Strait Passenger Vehicle Equalisation Scheme

 In 2013–2014, the Australian Government provided assistance for 169,699 eligible vehicles under the scheme.

-The scheme is administered in accordance with Ministerial Directions issued in June 2008, as amended by the Secretary effective from 12 June 2014.
+The scheme is administered in accordance with Ministerial Directions issued in June 2008, as amended by the Secretary of the Department effective 12 June 2014.

 All claims for payment of the rebate under the scheme are assessed in accordance with the Ministerial Directions, and processed by the Department of Human Services' Hobart office on behalf of the Department.